 - passwd: The user password as a string.
 Specifying a password is mandatory, but the empty string is allowed for passwords - active: An optional flag that specifies whether the user is active.
-If not specified, this will default to true - extra: An optional JSON object with arbitrary extra data about the user.
+If not specified, this will default to true - $\bullet\,\,$ extra: An optional JSON object with arbitrary extra data about the user.

 Partially updates the data of an existing user.
 The name of an existing user must be specified in user.
-You can only change the password of your self.
-You need access to the system database to change the active flag.
+You need server access level Administrate in order to execute this REST call.
+Additionally, a user can change his/her own data.